matchstick/certs/README.md

 Another piece of documentation that drove me batty to remember is here.
 First check out [this
-site](https://gist.github.com/churro-s/fa3fdeb5cf10ebb251aa88338b8b37db) for the source and credit.
+site](https://gist.github.com/churro-s/fa3fdeb5cf10ebb251aa88338b8b37db) for the steps in the GUI and context.

 Then all you need to do is when the cert is expired run *acme_plex.sh*